-From the academic year 2020/21, under the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, it is compulsory for all primary schools to provide Relationships education.
+From the academic year 2020/21, under the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, Relationships Education is compulsory in all primary schools in England and Relationships and Sex Education is compulsory in all secondary schools.
+In addition, Health Education has been made compulsory in all state-funded schools.
 Primary schools may choose to provide sex education other than that covered by the Science curriculum.
-It is compulsory for all schools including academies and free schools, but not independent schools, to provide Health education.
-As a school, we have developed our curriculum to teach Relationships and Health education and all age-appropriate sex related topics through our PSHE and Science curriculum.
+SFET primary schools teach Relationships and Health education and all age-appropriate sex related topics through the PSHE and Science curriculum.